aymarino/aymarino.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer, currently working at Microsoft.
-Formerly working on the Visual C++ compiler, currently working on Azure Storage.
+I'm a software engineer at Microsoft.
+I formerly worked on the Visual C++ compiler's rejuvenated front-end, and currently work in Azure Storage on virtual hard disks.